abcdesktopio/docs/opsdocs/docs/buildapplications.wine.md

 Open a terminal window and run the command

 ```
-docker ps --filter ancestor=abcdesktopio:oc.user.18.04
+docker ps --filter ancestor=abcdesktopio/oc.user.18.04
 ```

-The option ```--filter ancestor=abcdesktopio:oc.user.18.04``` ask to filter only container with the image ```ancestor``` set to value ```abcdesktopio:oc.user.18.04```.
+The option ```--filter ancestor=abcdesktopio/oc.user.18.04``` ask to filter only container with the image ```ancestor``` set to value ```abcdesktopio/oc.user.18.04```.

-You should read the container with the image named abcdesktop/oio:oc.user.18.04
+You should read the container with the image named abcdesktopio/oc.user.18.04

 ```
-docker ps --filter ancestor=abcdesktop/oio:oc.user.18.04
+docker ps --filter ancestor=abcdesktopio/oc.user.18.04
 CONTAINER ID        IMAGE                           COMMAND                  CREATED             STATUS              PORTS                                                                              NAMES
-5719b77d3f2a        abcdesktop/oio:oc.user.18.04   "/composer/docker-en…"   27 seconds ago      Up 25 seconds       4714/tcp, 6081/tcp, 29780-29781/tcp, 29783-29784/tcp, 29786/tcp, 55556-55557/tcp   57be1e5b-0b14-4c05-ae79-75e9a03c77be
+5719b77d3f2a        abcdesktopio/oc.user.18.04   "/composer/docker-en…"   27 seconds ago      Up 25 seconds       4714/tcp, 6081/tcp, 29780-29781/tcp, 29783-29784/tcp, 29786/tcp, 55556-55557/tcp   57be1e5b-0b14-4c05-ae79-75e9a03c77be
 ```

 Read the values ```CONTAINER ID``` and ```NAMES```

 > Note: If you read more than one entry, stop and remove all the oc.user containers, running the command ```docker stop``` and ```docker rm```.
-Then restart an OpenDekstop session.
+Then restart an abcdesktop session.

 Run a ```docker inspect -f "{{ .HostConfig.Binds }}" ``` and add your ```CONTAINER ID``` as parameter.